BlockchainCommons/Research/papers/bcr-2024-008-bytemoji.md

 Although Bytemoji are chosen partly for their visual distinctness, they are not intended to be individually identifiable.
 Bytemoji should never be displayed in isolation: they should always displayed in clusters of four or more to represent cryptographic hashes.
 In addition, they should be clustered with other indicators of the digital object's unique identity, such as hex codes, ByteWords, or a LifeHash.

 This clustering ensures sufficient visual distinction and reduces the risk of ambiguity, even if individual emojis may share some similar features.
-In this example, the ByteWords, and the raw hex representation are shown together, under the user's chosen name of the object:
+In this example, the Bytemojis, the ByteWords, and the raw hex representation are shown together, under the user's chosen name of the object:

 ```
 **My First Cryptographic Seed**